“Our wounds are often the openings into the best and most beautiful

 Gay, Lesbian, Bisexual, Transgender identity exploration:

-or gender identity, let alone the possibility of sharing this information with others, can be overwhelming.
-A central theme
+of sexual orientation or gender identity, let alone the possibility of sharing this information with others, can be overwhelming.

 Sexual difficulties and a desire to improve sexual pleasure:

-enter sex therapy to discuss new ways of exploring pleasure with oneself, a committed partner or with multiple partners.
-Unfortunately,
+and couples also enter sex therapy to discuss new ways of exploring pleasure with oneself, a committed partner or with multiple

-our culture is steeped in conflicting messages related to eroticism, sexuality, and sexual pleasure.
-These messages often
+partners.
+Unfortunately, our culture is steeped in conflicting messages related to eroticism, sexuality, and sexual pleasure.

-reduce sex into simple “good” and “bad” boxes that leave people feeling uncomfortable with their sexuality.
+These messages often reduce sex into simple “good” and “bad” boxes that leave people feeling uncomfortable

 Recovering from sexual violence: